mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 10.md

    * GHR-indexed PHT for global schemes, or
    * Hybrids that combine them.
 3. If direction predicts taken and BTB hits, next fetch PC becomes the BTB target.
 Otherwise fetch PC+4.

-# 16) Corrections to the transcript

-* “Two-digit decimal addresses” were a didactic simplification.
-Real designs use binary PC bits and modulo indexing.
-* The 2-bit states are 00, 01, 10, 11.
-There is no “1 z” or “1 c.”
-* A 2-bit predictor does **not** improve alternating T/NT; it also mispredicts every time after warmup.
-* The table of 2-bit counters used with per-PC indexing is commonly called a **BHT**. **PHT** usually refers to the counter table in two-level (history-indexed) predictors.
-* BTB and direction predictor are separate in most implementations.
-Both are needed for low-stall fetch on taken branches.

-If you want, I can add a compact state diagram and a worked timeline for loop and alternation cases.

-Here is a corrected and expanded version, organized in sections.

 # 1) Two-level (correlating) predictor is still one predictor